Pet insurance

 What we look at

-When we investigate complaints about pet insurance, we’ll look at the policy wording and any other relevant documentation, such as the policy summary.
+When we investigate complaints about pet insurance, we look at the policy wording and any other relevant document, such as the policy summary.

-Most pet insurance policies contain exclusions and limitations.
-If we find any that are particularly significant or unusual, we’ll look at what you told the customer when they took the policy out.
+Most pet insurance policies have exclusions and limitations.
+If we find any that are significant or unusual, we’ll look at what you told the customer when they took out the policy.

 We’ll take into account any medical evidence provided by vets – in particular, clinical notes and written submissions.